 Where to stay in Uluwatu

 Luxury: Bulgari Resort boasts luxury private villas and sweeping views from its picture-perfect cliffside location.
 Each exquisite villa comes with traditional Balinese decor and has been thoughtfully styled.
 And what’s more, you’ll have direct access to the beach through the resort’s inclined elevator.
-There’s no denying this resort is one of the best places to stay in Bali.
+There’s no denying this beach resort is one of the best places in Bali.
+Check availability here.

 Seminyak: Best place to stay in Bali for nightlife